yumikim381/react-pdf-highlighter-extended/README.md

 If you have a bug to report, please add it as an issue with clear steps to reproduce it.

 If you have a feature request, please add it as an issue or make a pull request.
-If you do wish to make a pull request, consider checking whether your feature has already been implemented or tested in the original react-pdf-highlighter.
+If you do wish to make a pull request, consider checking whether your feature has already been implemented or tested in the original [`react-pdf-highlighter`](https://github.com/agentcooper/react-pdf-highlighter).

 ## Todo